 Can Marijuana Trigger Schizophrenia?

-“I walked ten miles… to the estuary and hid by a low wall.
-I didn’t want to go into the water at first, but finally, I did....
+“I walked ten miles … to the estuary and hid by a low wall.
+I didn’t want to go into the water at first, but finally, I did ...
 I was there when a fisherman held out his hand.”
 That incident ended with his admission to a psychiatric hospital.
 There a doctor told him he had a mental illness.
 “I didn’t think of it as an illness but as an awakening, a spiritual awakening.
 I thought there was another side to the world I hadn’t seen before.”
-Over the years of his illness, he continued to run away periodically, even as he was moved to ever more secure facilities to prevent him escaping.
-By his own count he escaped some 30 times.
+Over the years of his illness, he continued to run away periodically, even as he was moved to ever more secure facilities to prevent him from escaping.
+By his own count, he escaped some 30 times.

-Once away from the hospital, he would strip and swim in the English Channel or wander the countryside naked for days hearing the voices of the natural world, without thinking of the risks to his life.
-His parents lived in dread of the telephone call telling them that once again he had managed to break out of hospital.
-Then followed frightened days and nights until he was found.
+Once he was away from the hospital, he would strip and swim in the English Channel or wander the countryside naked for days hearing the voices of the natural world, without thinking of the risks to his life.
+His parents lived in dread of the telephone call telling them that once again he had managed to break out of the hospital.
+Frightening days and nights followed until he was found.

 What makes Henry’s Demons special is that chapters in Henry’s voice are incorporated into the narrative told by his father, the journalist Patrick Cockburn.
 Patrick tells the story of Henry’s life: a lively, intelligent and talented youngster whose breakdown came in his first year of art school, six years in one hospital after another suffering serious mental illness, and eventually, his acceptance that the medication he had resisted for so long would help him keep away his “polka dot days,” and his move to a step-down facility in London.
 Patrick reports on his own education about schizophrenia, following Henry’s diagnosis: his work to understand what the illness is, his recognition as he talked to friends about Henry that schizophrenia is common, hidden only by people’s reluctance to talk about their relatives who suffer with it.

-Henry describes his use of marijuana, which began at fourteen.
+Henry describes his use of marijuana, which began at 14.
 “My teenage years would have been different without marijuana.
-I was taking a lot of hash, maybe an eighth of an ounce….
-It would have been better if I hadn’t, but about half the people I knew… were smoking dope.
+I was taking a lot of hash, maybe an eighth of an ounce ...
+It would have been better if I hadn’t, but about half the people I knew … were smoking dope.